m8ttyB/m8ttyb.github.io/content/blog/2010/10/jython-and-my-unzip-drama.md

 ```

 The quick fix that I ended up implementing was to explicitly shell out a
 *subprocess* to ensure the command finished running.
-This is was
+This was
 suboptimal but I was tired.

 ```python